MicrosoftDocs/azure-devops-docs/docs/boards/boards-faqs.md

 **A:** No. Cloning doesn't copy work item subtasks.

-**Q:** Is this feature on the roadmap?
+Is this feature on the roadmap?
 Yes.
 See [Roadmap Item 1666194: Clone work item including subtasks](https://dev.azure.com/mseng/AzureDevOpsRoadmap/_backlogs/backlog/Boards/Roadmap%20Items/?workitem=1666194)

 ### Q: Can I create a work item template that creates links to other work items?